DanielMajolagbe/Cursor.js/README.md

 # Cursor-Lib
-This is a library comprising of various animated cursors.
+This is an open-source library comprising of various animated cursor styles.
 Compatible on all Browsers